The Great Celestial Abstraction

-Written by Achille Bonito Oliva
+Curated by Achille Bonito Oliva

-The topicality of abstract painting by Chinese artists lies in the strong cadence of a work that has been able to find a balance between the ideational process and the formal result.
+The modernity of abstract painting by Chinese artists lies in the strong cadence of a work that has been able to find a balance between the creative process and the formal result.
 Generally, American minimal and conceptual art, aimed at the dematerialization of the object, has favored the design moment over the executive one.
 Instead, Chinese painters have always worked in the double direction of the concept and the object from the emanating one.

 Undoubtedly, the value of planning assumes a decisive weight in the linguistic strategy of Chinese painters, as the bearer of particular articulations of the material they conceived.
 They prepare an initial form that develops progressively through modular moments that multiply, without repetition, the starting one.